johnnydirtydog/AI-Bonds/README.md

-# AI Bonds
+# AI Bonds Premium

-A full-stack love simulator where AIs fall in love with each other.
+An AI-powered dating simulation with premium features.